UT Arlington Funded Fellowships

 Michael B. and Wanda G. Ray Fellowship

-Fellowship alternates between Math (odd years) and Physics (even years).
+Fellowship supports students in Math and Physics.
 Students will receive an annual award of $1,000 ($500 Fall and $500 Spring) for a one year term.
 Recipients must be incoming doctoral or doctoral bound students, have a 3.5 GPA which must be maintained, have 9 hours of enrollment each term, and be unconditionally admitted into the Graduate School.
 Students are nominated by their department.

 Bob and Ann Utley Graduate Fellowship